eydun/vanilla-table-sorter/README.md

 ## Demo

-Include a sample HTML file under `/demo/index.html` to show how sorting works.
+There is a sample HTML file under [/demo/index.html](/demo/index.html) to show how sorting works.

 ---